 Recruit the best talent in the region with a workplace that stands out as a great place to work.

-The expansion plan consists of transforming the property into a campus, completely renovating the existing headquarters and adding a new two-story building.
-The two buildings will be brought together by a unique space called The Connector, an innovative space that also brings people together.
-It contains indoor and outdoor spaces for both members and employees and creates a community atmosphere between the buildings of the campus.
+The project transformed the property into a campus, with Momentum completely renovating the existing headquarters and adding a new two-story building.
+The two buildings are brought together by a unique space called The Connector, an innovative space that also brings people together with areas to collaborate, eat lunch, or just have a coffee with a coworker.
+Booths also offer a space to get away and focus on tasks without distractions.

 Employee Driven Design